bitcoinerlab/discovery/README.md

      ```

    - **Fetching Descriptors by UTXO**:
-     Once discovery is complete, this method allows you to find the `descriptor` that corresponds to a particular UTXO.
+     To identify the descriptor corresponding to a specific UTXO:
      ```typescript
-     discovery.getUtxoDescriptor({ utxo, network });
+     discovery.getDescriptor({ utxo, network });
      // Returns: { descriptor, index? }, with 'index' provided for ranged descriptors.
      ```
      This is particularly useful for transaction preparation when you need to specify which UTXOs to spend, especially in conjunction with the @bitcoinerlab/descriptors package.